Heptadecahedron

 A heptadecahedron (or heptakaidecahedron) is a polyhedron with 17 faces.
 No heptadecahedron is regular; hence, the name is ambiguous.
-There are numerous topologically distinct forms of a heptadecahedron, for example the hexadecagonal pyramid and pentadecagonal prism.
+There are heptadecahedra which are nearly spherical, like those seen in some chemical structures, however their faces are not composed of regular polygons.
+There also exist heptadecahedra made up of regular polygons, such as the pentagonal rotunda and augmented sphenocorona, but their symmetry is low.
+In addition, there are numerous topologically distinct forms of a heptadecahedron; for example, the hexadecagonal pyramid and pentadecagonal prism.

+In industry, heptadecahedra have many uses.
+For example, specially-designed heptadecahdra can help reduce empty space and make stacking more convenient.

-Convex
+Convex heptadecahedra

 There are 6,415,851,530,241 topologically distinct convex heptadecahedra, excluding mirror images, having at least 11 vertices.
 (Two polyhedra are "topologically distinct" if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.)

 The infinite Laves graph has convex heptadecahedral Voronoi cells.
-Because of the symmetries of the graph, these heptadecahedra are plesiohedra form an isohedral tessellation of three-dimensional space.
+Because of the symmetries of the graph, these heptadecahedra are plesiohedra and form an isohedral tessellation of three-dimensional space.

+Other convex polyhedra with 17 faces are the Johnson solids pentagonal rotunda, triaugmented hexagonal prism, and augmented sphenocorona.

+Non-convex heptadecahedra

+There are also many non-convex heptadecahedra, such as star-shaped prisms, cones, or truncated prisms.

+Common heptadecahedra

+Pentadecagonal prism

+A pentadecagonal prism is a prism with a pentadecagon base.
+It consists of 17 faces, 45 edges, and 30 vertices.
+A regular pentadecagonal prism is one whose faces are all regular polygons.
+Each vertex is a common vertex of 2 squares and 1 pentadecagon, and its vertex configuration is $4{.}4{.}15$, and therefore has the property of being isogonal and can be classified as a semi-regular heptadecahedron.